 Hungary’s Sugar Free Cake – a Healthy Version

-There will also be a sugar free birthday cake so that people with diabetes or the health conscious can also enjoy a slice of dessert.
+With the sugar free birthday cake people with diabetes or the health conscious can also enjoy a slice of dessert.

 As usual, a series of state ceremonies launch the holiday programs in the morning, on St. Stephen’s day, August 20. to commemorate the Foundation of the Hungarian State.

-Besides the state celebrations there’ll be a wide range of other programs both in the morning and in the afternoon ensuring wonderful time for the whole family.
+Besides the state celebrations, a wide range of other programs welcome visitors both in the morning and in the afternoon ensuring wonderful time for the whole family.

 Blessing of the Bread and Harvest Procession